Vol. 07 · Issue 42 The Winter Review · February MMXXVI

 When a private operator chooses where the next dollar goes, the decision is never purely financial.
 Our senior editor reviews three mid-market case histories in which discipline at the capital committee produced outcomes that no quarterly earnings call would have captured.

-The thesis is uncomfortable but well-evidenced: firms that articulate a written investment doctrine — one that survives changes in management — compound returns roughly two and a half times faster than those that default to opportunistic reinvestment.
+The thesis is uncomfortable but well-evidenced: firms that articulate a written investment doctrine — one that survives a change of chief executive — compound retained capital roughly two and a half times faster than those that default to opportunistic reinvestment.
 The mechanism is not the doctrine itself but what it forbids.

 Operations